BenDQL/CCS_Blog/posts/week3-blog-post.md

 In Rafaël Rozendaal’s original work, the dynamic radial gradient moves endlessly in a loop.
 Watching the gradient spread from the center of the canvas, creating ripples before starting a new one, I couldn't help but think of life's constant cycle - people are born, grow, age, and new life begins again.
 However, my approach differs slightly.
 Instead of letting the animation repeat endlessly, I would like to capture the beauty of a single moment within this cycle of life.
 I'll pause the animation at a specific point, preserving the colour pattern of the radial gradient.
 Through this, I aim to start a dialogue with Rozendaal's work, reflecting on life's ever-changing nature and the importance of cherishing each moment.

-## Replicate the work from Rafaël Rozendaal
+## Replicate "return reverse.com" from Rafaël Rozendaal

 [return reverse.com - Rafaël Rozendaal](https://www.returnreverse.com)